Mdods/Mdods/README.md

 building things that make me smile

-🧑‍💻 Recent Things
+🧑‍💻 Recent Things!

 Working on a smart city app to help develop communities for 0 cost

-👨‍🏫 Next on the list to learnAZ~w
+👨‍🏫 Next on the list to learn!

 Blockchain